-The Clean Energy Regulator welcomes the report of the Independent Review of Australian Carbon Credit Units (ACCUs).
+The Clean Energy Regulator welcomes the report of the Independent Review of Australian carbon credit units (ACCU Review).

-The Australian Government appointed an independent panel to review the integrity of Australian Carbon Credit ACCUs under the Emissions Reduction Fund.
+The Australian Government appointed an independent panel to review the integrity of ACCUs under the ACCU Scheme (formerly known as the Emissions Reduction Fund).

 More information about the

-Independent Review of Australian Carbon Credit Units is available on the Department of Climate Change, Energy, the Environment and Water's website.
+ACCU Review is available on the Department of Climate Change, Energy, the Environment and Water's website.

-The Emissions Reduction Fund offers landholders, communities and businesses the opportunity to run projects in Australia that avoid the release of greenhouse gas emissions or remove and sequester carbon from the atmosphere.
+The ACCU Scheme (formerly known as the Emissions Reduction Fund) offers landholders, communities and businesses the opportunity to run projects in Australia that avoid the release of greenhouse gas emissions or remove and sequester carbon from the atmosphere.
 It is enacted through the

 Carbon Credits (Carbon Farming Initiative) Act 2011 and the